College General Educational Programme

-The credit-bearing component includes an induction course for Year 1 students, and a capstone course.
-The latter, after a major review, has been piloted since Term 1, 2022–23, in a revised form.
+The credit-bearing component includes an induction course for Year 1 students, and a capstone course that is open to students from Years 2 to 4 (year of formal course registration).
+The latter, after a major review, has been piloted since 2022–23 in a revised form.

-As a key component of the first-year learning experience, the induction course, GECW1010 University and Society, is taught in English (with flexibility in tutorials), so that students from different academic origins share the same educational experience.
+GECW1010 University and Society is a key component of the first-year experience introducing students to university learning.
+The course is taught in English (with some flexibility in tutorials) so that students from different academic origins can share the same educational experience.